DigitalGeographyLab/MANSICCA/README.md

 # MANual SentIment ClassifiCAtion

-Mansicca is a web frontend, written in Python and relying a PostgreSQL/PostGIS backend, to facilitate an efficient manual sentiment classification.
+Mansicca is a web frontend, written in Python and relying on a PostgreSQL/PostGIS backend, to facilitate an efficient manual sentiment classification.

 ## Python module dependencies
 - psycopg2